Ocean Giants – North Iceland for Whales

 Most puffin encounters require a boat trip.
 The dome-shaped island of Drangey in Skagafjörður is one example.
 In The Sagas of the Icelanders a man named Grettir ‘the Strong’ Ásmundsson returned from self-imposed exile on the island by swimming more than 7km to shore.
 There are puffin covered islands in Skjalfandi Bay too and you will see them feeding over vast areas for sand eels.

-The Arctic Fox is in summer dress in our photos amongst the flower meadows.
-Tecla voyages in the Hornstandir National Nature Reserve has regularly spotted Arctic Foxes and their cubs.
+The Arctic Fox is in summer dress in our photos amongst the flowering meadows.
 They are protected here and have no natural predators. in winter their coats are white for the snow.
-They are more curious then afraid and they might even come close to our party when we are on our walks.
+They are more curious then afraid and they might even come close to your party when you are on our walks.

 Whooper Swans, Ptarmigan, Phalarope